imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

   - The not simple one allows to detect any kind of event, so if you need to build tracks that are splitting or merging, you must go for this one.
 If you want to forbid the detection of gap-closing events, you want to use it as well.
 Also, you can alter the cost calculation to disfavor the linking of spots that have very different feature values.

-There is also a 3rd tracker, the [**Nearest neighbor search**](wikipedia_Nearest_neighbor_search "wikilink") tracker.
+There is also a 3rd tracker, the {% include wikipedia title='Nearest neighbor search' text='\'\'\'Nearest neighbor search\'\'\''%} tracker.
 This is the most simple tracker you can build, and it is mostly here for demonstration purposes.
 Each spot in one frame is linked to another one in the next frame, disregarding any other spot, thus achieving only a very local optimum.
 You can set a maximal linking distance to prevent the results to be totally pathological, but this is as far as it goes.
-It may be of use for very large and easy datasets: its memory consumption is very limited (at maximum only two frames need to be in memory) and is quick (the nearest neighbor search is performed using [Kd-trees](wikipedia_Kd_tree "wikilink")).
+It may be of use for very large and easy datasets: its memory consumption is very limited (at maximum only two frames need to be in memory) and is quick (the nearest neighbor search is performed using {% include wikipedia title='Kd tree' text='Kd-trees'%}).

 Then of course, there is the option to skip the automated tracking using **Manual tracking**.